broncowdd/BoZoN/readme.md

 - Install: just unzip on your server; no database/ php 5.2.
 Then go to admin.php page and create your login/pass.
 - Config: just change globals in the core.php file.
 - Upload a file: go to admin.php page, connect and then drop files in the dashed area... that's it !
+- Organize files & folders, share them, manage the shared access etc.

-The share link is the file link in the admin's view or you can access it by the button link on the file.
+The share link is the file link in the admin's view (you can also access it by the button link on the file.)

 ## Required
 Php 5 min

+## New in version 1.5
+- add: a links mode
+- add: a password protected share acces
+- add: a burn after access share mode: user can only acces the ressource one time
+- add: button in links mode, regen id for a file
+- add: rss feed for a folder share (bottom's index.php page)
+- add: json output link for shared folder content list (interoperability)
+- add: basic config file
+- bugfix: problem in some [exotic] server configs causing issues with mime type (personnal wink & thanks to Cyrille Borne for the help)
+- bugfix: free.fr hosting users can now install and use BoZoN ;-)

 ## New in this version 1.4.1
 - add: a move file/folder mode (access with left menu)